How To Get Power On The 2 Handed Backhand

 Let’s take a look at how to get power on the 2 handed backhand.

-I know that a lot of players who have strong forehands, sometimes struggle to get the same pop and penetration on their two-handed backhands.
+I know that a lot of players who have strong forehands sometimes struggle to get the same pop and penetration on their two-handed backhands.

 The areas you should focus on are your finish, your grip pressure and your swing tempo.

 How To Hit A Powerful 2 Handed Backhand With The Lansdorp Finish

-This finish, popularized by world class coach Robert Lansdorp, involves finishing with your racquet in front of your body, without wrapping over the shoulder.
+The Lansdorp Finish, popularized by world-class coach Robert Lansdorp, involves finishing with your racquet in front of your body, without wrapping over the shoulder.